C22-KY04-TravelokaSingapore-OCR/.github/profile/README.md

 ## Hey, this is us 👋

 We are building OCR to Validate KTP on Fintech - KYC (Know-Your-Customer).
+In fact, this is our project at Traveloka Singapore for Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka company capstone project.

 ### Meet the Team